 In 2008, a Florida Department of Environmental Protection (FDEP) internal workgroup assessed the efficacy of sample collection techniques to determine the bioavailability and occurrence of categories of compounds, commonly referred to as emerging contaminants (EC).
 These substances, which have been detected in low concentrations in surface waters throughout the U.S. and abroad, include chemicals found in pharmaceuticals and personal care products, flame retardants, pesticides and their degradates, fragrances and flavorants, detergent degradates, plasticizers, solvents, and polycyclic aromatic hydrocarbons (Kolpin et al., 2002; Pal et al., 2010).
 Several of these compounds are known mutagens and endocrine disruptors; however, most them are unregulated (CAS, 2013).
 The FDEP workgroup reconvened January 2013 to evaluate how it could respond to the growing problem.
 The 2013 FDEP workgroup recommended that a study be conducted to investigate likely causes of biological effects by employing screening assays to detect ecological effects, such as estrogenic activity occurring in Florida’s water.
 By 2016, the workgroup developed a study design that was deployed in April 2017.
 Site selection for the study was based on the detection frequency of a known wastewater tracer compound (sucralose) coming from monthly sampling done at 78 statewide surface water trend network sites conducted in 2012 and 2015.
 The main objective of the study was to evaluate novel sampling techniques and technologies, analytical methods, and toxicological assays for the study of emerging contaminants in Florida rivers.
-The study utilized varying types of sample collection devices and analytical methods \ to address the objective using a small-scale study design.
+The study utilized varying types of sample collection devices and analytical methods to address the objective using a small-scale study design.
 A wide range of compounds were evaluated because of the ubiquitous nature of EC.

 1.1 Historical context